zgoldberg22/Secret-Santa/README.md

 # **Secret Santa Generator**
 ---
 ## **Description**
-The Secret Santa Generator is a command line, text-based program made in Python.
+The Secret Santa Generator is a command line program made in Python.
 The program randomly assigns secret santas using a user-inputted list of people.
 Then, an email is sent out telling each person who they are giving a gift to for Secret Santa.

 ---
 ## **Requirements**